GAP insurance

 - you don’t have “comprehensive” motor insurance

 We wouldn’t always agree for a GAP insurer to reject a claim because you don’t have comprehensive insurance.
-This is because they can work out the amount that the motor insurer would have had to pay out, and use this to calculate any payout due under the GAP policy.
+This is because they can work out the amount that the motor insurer would have had to pay out, and use this to calculate any pay-out due under the GAP policy.

-If your claim has been rejected because of a certain term in the policy, we’ll check that the term is relevant to the claim and that it was clearly explained.
-If a policy term was clearly explained, we’ll then check that it has been fairly applied.
+If your claim has been rejected because of a certain term in the policy, we’ll check that the term is relevant to the claim and that it was clearly explained

 -